 - It’s best if only one partner has patterned clothing so you don’t clash (i.e. stripes and flannel).

 What Not To Wear For Your Couples Session:

 - Logos.
 Unless you own your own business or are big sports fans it’s best to avoid logos.
 Pictures and other wording will distract the viewer’s eye away from your gorgeous faces.
 It will also quickly date your photos as the years pass!
 (Remember those giant Hollister logo tees that were so popular in the early 2000s?)

 - Hats.
 What – what?!
 Ok, we actually love hats and other layers to add interest to your outfits, but we recommend bringing your hat instead of wearing it to your session!
 Why?
 Simple – hat hair is real – for both guys and girls.
 Let’s plan your “hat outfit” for the end of your session – that way we get great images both with and without your hat!

 - Angora/fuzzy sweaters.
 While these sweaters are super cute, especially for a fall or winter session, be aware that they tend to shed.
-Since you will be spending time cuddling up together, after a few poses both you and your partner may be covered in fuzzies.
-If you do opt for an angora sweater, be sure to pack a lint roller!
+Since you will be spending time cuddling up together, after a few poses both you and your partner may be covered in little threads.
+If you do opt for a fuzzy sweater, be sure to pack a lint roller!

 Looking for more ideas?
 Be sure to check out my Pinterest board with ideas for what to wear for your engagement session!

 The most important suggestion I can offer is this:

 Be yourself, but be the best version of yourself.
 Take the time to plan your clothing, don’t just throw something on.
 Elevate your outfits beyond your everyday look so you’ll have images that you are proud to show off for years to come!

 A Few Last Thoughts Before Your Session: